A Grey Literature Review of AI-Native Applications: Methodology

-The search was restricted to the period between December 1, 2022 (following the release of ChatGPT\footnote{\url{https://openai.com/index/chatgpt/}}) and May 1, 2025.
+The search was restricted to the period between December, 2022 (following the release of ChatGPT\footnote{https://openai.com/index/chatgpt/}) and May, 2025.
 To minimize potential biases arising from dynamic caching, session tracking, and personalized algorithms, we carried out six independent search sessions on Google and Bing to ensure the comprehensiveness and robustness of the retrieved results.
-For each query, we collected the top 10 pages of results from Google and Bing with 10 URLs per page, resulting in a total of 1,200 URLs (6*100*2).
-For GitHub, we employed a programmatic retrieval approach, querying data through its official API to ensure the process was reproducible and systematic.
-Considering the varying quality and impact of open-source projects, we filtered for projects with at least 1,000 stars, over 50 forks, and one active commit within the past year.
-These quantitative metrics act as effective proxies for community authority, developer engagement, and technological timeliness, allowing us to precisely target core AI-native application practices that are both widely endorsed by the community and actively evolving.
+For each query, we relied on the search engine’s page ranking algorithm~\cite{langville2011google} and analyzed only a manageable number of highly relevant results.
+We adopted an effort bounded criteria~\cite{garousi2019guidelines}, i.e., including only the top N search engine hits, as the stopping criterion for this GLR search.
+Specifically, we collected the top 10 pages of results from Google and Bing with 10 URLs per page, following prior GLR in the software engineering domain~\cite{garousi2019guidelines, bogner2021industry}.
+This resulted in a total of 1,200 URLs (6*100*2).
+Beyond the tenth results page, no additional relevant or substantive sources were identified.
+For GitHub, we employed a programmatic retrieval approach, querying data through its official API to ensure the process was reproducible.
+Considering the varying quality and impact of open-source projects, and referring to existing empirical GitHub-based project selection criteria~\cite{10.1145/3377811.3380412,HONFI2020106319,Braganholo2019}, we filtered for projects with at least 1,000 stars, over 50 forks, and one active commit within the past year.
+These quantitative metrics acted as effective proxies for community authority, developer engagement, and technological timeliness, allowing us to precisely target core AI-native application practices that were both widely endorsed by the community and actively evolving.

-The overall retrieval process is shown in Figure~\ref{process} .
-After collecting search results from Google, Bing, and GitHub, we merged the datasets, resulting in a total of 1,576 entries.
-After removing duplicates, the original research dataset comprised 764 grey literature sources.
-We subsequently screened the titles and full texts, and, based on the inclusion and exclusion criteria (see Subsection \ref{study selection}), excluded 650 entries.
-Subsequently, we performed a quality assessment on the remaining 114 gray literature sources (see Subsection \ref{Quality assessment}).
-Ultimately, the GLR process yielded 112 grey literature sources.
+The overall retrieval process was shown in Figure~\ref{process}.
+After collecting search results from Google, Bing, and GitHub, we compiled them into a unified dataset of 1,576 entries.
+To ensure consistency during merging, all entries were standardized by URL and title.
+Cross-platform duplicates were identified and removed using URL comparisons.
+After removing duplicates, the original research dataset comprised 764 GL sources.
+We subsequently screened these GL sources by examining their actual content in accordance with the inclusion and exclusion criteria (see Subsection \ref{study selection}), excluded 652 entries.
+Then, we performed a quality assessment on the remaining 112 GL sources (see Subsection \ref{Quality assessment}).
+Ultimately, the GLR process yielded 106 GL sources.